Sinha123456/Visualization/README.md

 Histograms and bar charts were introduced in the previous lesson as depicting the distribution of numeric and categorical variables, respectively, with the height (or length) of bars indicating the number of data points that fell within each bar's range of values.
 These plots can be adapted for use as bivariate plots by, instead of indicating count by height, indicating a mean or other statistic on a second variable.

-## Use Doccument for the visualization
+## Use Doccuments for the visualization

 Violine plot: https://seaborn.pydata.org/generated/seaborn.violinplot.html